Chart Color Schemes

 Infrastructure

-Forresters Beach has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Forresters Beach has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project that may impact this region: Central Coast Highway Upgrade - Wamberal to Bateau Bay.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified a single project likely impacting this region: Central Coast Highway Upgrade - Wamberal to Bateau Bay.
 Other key projects include Central Coast Local Roads Package, Gosford Private Hospital redevelopment, and Mardi Water Treatment Plant Upgrade.
-The following list details those most likely to be relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.